 Regardless of your sport or training methods, you can benefit from cold water immersion if you love the cold.
 If you think it’ll make you feel better, it’s likely that it will.
 That’s why the studies discussed above have found that perceived recovery after CWI is high, even if your hormone levels stay the same.

-How to Include Ice Baths In Your Program
+How To Include Ice Baths in Your Program

 If it sounds like ice baths might be a good addition to your recovery routine, you’ll have to be strategic about how to integrate them into your program.
 As with pretty much anything in training, start with your goals and make sure you’re switching up your routine gradually.